kubernetes/website/content/en/docs/tasks/administer-cluster/topology-manager.md

 ## How topology manager works

 Prior to the introduction of Topology Manager, the CPU and Device Manager in Kubernetes make resource allocation decisions independently of each other.
-This can result in undesirable allocations on multiple-socketed systems, performance/latency sensitive applications will suffer due to these undesirable allocations.
-Undesirable in this case meaning for example, CPUs and devices being allocated from different NUMA Nodes thus, incurring additional latency.
+This can result in undesirable allocations on multiple-socketed systems, and performance/latency sensitive applications will suffer due to these undesirable allocations.
+Undesirable in this case meaning, for example, CPUs and devices being allocated from different NUMA Nodes, thus incurring additional latency.

-The Topology Manager is a Kubelet component, which acts as a source of truth so that other Kubelet components can make topology aligned resource allocation choices.
+The Topology Manager is a kubelet component, which acts as a source of truth so that other kubelet components can make topology aligned resource allocation choices.

 The Topology Manager provides an interface for components, called *Hint Providers*, to send and receive topology information.
-Topology Manager has a set of node level policies which are explained below.
+The Topology Manager has a set of node level policies which are explained below.

-The Topology manager receives Topology information from the *Hint Providers* as a bitmask denoting NUMA Nodes available and a preferred allocation indication.
-The Topology Manager policies perform a set of operations on the hints provided and converge on the hint determined by the policy to give the optimal result, if an undesirable hint is stored the preferred field for the hint will be set to false.
+The Topology Manager receives topology information from the *Hint Providers* as a bitmask denoting NUMA Nodes available and a preferred allocation indication.
+The Topology Manager policies perform a set of operations on the hints provided and converge on the hint determined by the policy to give the optimal result.
+If an undesirable hint is stored, the preferred field for the hint will be set to false.
 In the current policies preferred is the narrowest preferred mask.
 The selected hint is stored as part of the Topology Manager.
-Depending on the policy configured the pod can be accepted or rejected from the node based on the selected hint.
+Depending on the policy configured, the pod can be accepted or rejected from the node based on the selected hint.
 The hint is then stored in the Topology Manager for use by the *Hint Providers* when making the resource allocation decisions.